istudyatuni/rewordapp2anki/README.md

 ## How

-- Download apk (e.g. from [apkpure.com](https://apkpure.com/developer/POAS%20Apps))
+- Download Reword's apk, from which you want to import words (e.g. from [apkpure.com](https://apkpure.com/developer/POAS%20Apps)).
-- Install and run this app
+- Install and run this tool, as described below.

 ## Installation